keram/notes/_posts/2017-10-25-reactiveconf-2017-highlights.markdown

 <br>
-Surprise moment was when I met in one of the conference rooms my cousin whom I haven't seen for over five years so the conference become also a place of the family gathering.
+Surprise moment was when I met in one of the conference rooms my cousin whom I haven't seen for over five years so the conference becomes also a place of the family gathering. :)
 <br />

 ### Post Conference and After Party